rohit1901/crawlee-playground/README.md

-Certainly!
-Here's a template for the documentation of a GitHub repository showcasing Crawlee's web crawling functionalities, parameter management, and rule handling for web scraping:

----

 # Crawlee Test-Run Repository

 Welcome to the Crawlee Test-Run Repository!
 This repository demonstrates the capabilities of Crawlee, a powerful web crawling tool, showcasing its functionalities, parameter management, and rule handling for efficient web scraping.